paultran47/econ-grad-app-deadlines/README.md

-If you don't see a particular economics PhD programme, please [submit an issue to the GitHub repo](https://github.com/paultran47/econ-grad-app-deadlines/issues) or [shoot me an email](mailto:pltran@utexas.edu) with the school's PhD programme website URL, country, and application deadline.
+If you don't see a particular economics PhD programme, please [submit an issue to the GitHub repo](https://github.com/paultran47/econ-grad-app-deadlines/issues) with the school's PhD programme website URL, country, and application deadline.

 ### Will you be adding Master's only programmes?